rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And Manoah arose and went after his wife and came to the man and said to him, Are you the man who spoke to this woman?
 And he said, I am. ^1311

-And Manoah said, Now when your words come true, what is to be the child’s manner of life, and what is his mission? ^1312
+And Manoah said, Now when your words come true, what is to be the child's manner of life, and what is his mission? ^1312

-And the angel of the Lord said to Manoah, Of all that I said to the woman let her be careful. ^1313
+And the angel of the LORD said to Manoah, Of all that I said to the woman let her be careful. ^1313

 She may not eat of anything that comes from the vine, neither let her drink wine or strong drink, or eat any unclean thing.
 All that I commanded her let her observe. ^1314

-Manoah said to the angel of the Lord, Please let us detain you and prepare a young goat for you. ^1315
+Manoah said to the angel of the LORD, Please let us detain you and prepare a young goat for you. ^1315

-And the angel of the Lord said to Manoah, If you detain me, I will not eat of your food.
-But if you prepare a burnt offering, then offer it to the Lord.
-(For Manoah did not know that he was the angel of the Lord .) ^1316
+And the angel of the LORD said to Manoah, If you detain me, I will not eat of your food.
+But if you prepare a burnt offering, then offer it to the LORD.
+(For Manoah did not know that he was the angel of the LORD.) ^1316

-And Manoah said to the angel of the Lord, What is your name, so that, when your words come true, we may honor you? ^1317
+And Manoah said to the angel of the LORD, What is your name, so that, when your words come true, we may honor you? ^1317

-And the angel of the Lord said to him, Why do you ask my name, seeing it is wonderful? ^1318
+And the angel of the LORD said to him, Why do you ask my name, seeing it is wonderful? ^1318

-So Manoah took the young goat with the grain offering, and offered it on the rock to the Lord, to the one who works wonders, and Manoah and his wife were watching. ^1319
+So Manoah took the young goat with the grain offering, and offered it on the rock to the LORD, to the one who works wonders, and Manoah and his wife were watching. ^1319

-And when the flame went up toward heaven from the altar, the angel of the Lord went up in the flame of the altar.
+And when the flame went up toward heaven from the altar, the angel of the LORD went up in the flame of the altar.
 Now Manoah and his wife were watching, and they fell on their faces to the ground. ^1320

-The angel of the Lord appeared no more to Manoah and to his wife.
-Then Manoah knew that he was the angel of the Lord. ^1321
+The angel of the LORD appeared no more to Manoah and to his wife.
+Then Manoah knew that he was the angel of the LORD. ^1321

 And Manoah said to his wife, We shall surely die, for we have seen God. ^1322

-But his wife said to him, If the Lord had meant to kill us, he would not have accepted a burnt offering and a grain offering at our hands, or shown us all these things, or now announced to us such things as these. ^1323
+But his wife said to him, If the LORD had meant to kill us, he would not have accepted a burnt offering and a grain offering at our hands, or shown us all these things, or now announced to us such things as these. ^1323

 And the woman bore a son and called his name Samson.
-And the young man grew, and the Lord blessed him. ^1324
+And the young man grew, and the LORD blessed him. ^1324

-And the Spirit of the Lord began to stir him in Mahaneh-dan, between Zorah and Eshtaol. ^1325
+And the Spirit of the LORD began to stir him in Mahaneh-dan, between Zorah and Eshtaol. ^1325

 Samson went down to Timnah, and at Timnah he saw one of the daughters of the Philistines. ^1401